NishanthSpShetty/codenotes/how-to-write-commit.md

 ## Write git commit as follows [Read this for detailed explanation](https://chris.beams.io/posts/git-commit/)

+I personally write commit message which would complete the following statement _When this commit is applied, it will _YourCommitMessage

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line